Harrisburg High School (Pennsylvania)

 Harrisburg High School is a public high school located in Harrisburg, Pennsylvania.
 This large urban high school is one of two public high schools operated by the Harrisburg City School District.
-In 2015, enrollment was reported as 1,165 pupils in 9th through 12th grades.
-The school employed 89 teachers.

-In 2014, Harrisburg High School enrollment was reported as 1,146 pupils in 9th through 12th grades, with 81% of pupils eligible for a free lunch due to family poverty.
-Additionally, 29% of pupils received special education services, while 0.09% of pupils were identified as gifted.
-The school employed 117 teachers.
+In 2021–22, Harrisburg High School enrollment was reported as 1,187 pupils in 9th through 12th grades, with 664 males and 523 females.
+The graduation rate was 67.5%.
 According to the PA Department of Education 2% of the teachers were rated "Non‐Highly Qualified" under the federal No Child Left Behind Act.
 The school is a federally designated Title I school.

 History

 The school first opened in 1971 as a merger of John Harris High School, which opened 1926, and William Penn High School.
 John Harris High School now refers to a campus of Harrisburg High.

 Extracurriculars

 Harrisburg High School offers a wide variety of clubs, activities and an extensive, publicly funded sports program.

 Harrisburg High School offers Marching Cougars Band, Concert Band, and a Jazz Ensemble.
 The school also offers a US Navy Junior ROTC program.